IDMNYU/InteractiveInstallation_Spring19_Bennett/Project_Final.md

 • Concept map/Word map of concepts and ideas that you are interested in exploring

+• Show evidence of your cardsorting exercise or scamper exercise output.
+Include a reflection which summarizes your endpoints.

 • 3-7 different artists, designers, projects, theorists, writers, musicans, poets

 • Use the [storyboard templates](https://github.com/IDMNYU/InteractiveInstallation_Spring19_Bennett/tree/master/storyboardTemplates) to sketch out what would happen over time in your piece.
 What changes?
 What causes those changes?
 What does the space look like?
 What do those changes look like?